FDA approved for more than 25 years

 A 2017 study on diet and hair loss showed that a deficiency in iron and zinc could negatively impact hair health.
 When participants with a deficiency upped their intake of these minerals, they saw an improvement in hair growth.

-If you eat a basically balanced diet (it doesn’t have to be perfect every day), you should get the nutrients you need for healthy hair.
+If you eat a balanced diet, you should get the nutrients you need for healthy hair.

 Having said that, you might consider getting a blood test to see if you’re deficient in any nutrients because supplementing won’t have much of an effect on hair if you’re not.

-We offer biotin gummies that contain multiple essential nutrients that support hair health, such as vitamins D, C, and folic acid.
+We offer biotin gummies that contain multiple essential nutrients thought to support hair health, such as vitamins D, C, and folic acid.

 • Use a heat protectant.
-Plenty of heat-protectant products are available, and they’re not just hype.
-The best formulas contain a mix of hydrating ingredients, amino acids like keratin, and nourishing oils to seal the hair cuticle and protect the inner layers from heat.
+The best heat-protectant products contain a mix of hydrating ingredients, proteins like keratin, and nourishing oils to seal the hair cuticle and protect the inner layers from heat.

 • Use a lower heat setting.
-Research shows that damage increases with high temperatures.
-So, although it may take a little longer, using the low or medium setting on a blow dryer is better than blasting your hair with the hottest temp.
+Research suggests that hair damage increases with high temperatures.
+So, although it may take a little longer, using the low or medium setting on a blow dryer is better than blasting your hair with the hottest temperature.

 • Go easy with your brush.
-If you brush your hair as you dry it (or use a two-in-one blow dryer brush), your hair loss could be from brushing more than the blow dryer itself.
+If you brush your hair as you dry it (or use a two-in-one blow dryer brush), your hair loss could be from brushing.
 Wet hair is fragile, and yanking a brush through it can cause damage or even shedding.

 • Invest in a better blow dryer.
-In general, newer, more expensive blow dryers are lighter-weight (your biceps will thank you).
+In general, newer blow dryers are lighter-weight (your biceps will thank you).
 They also often have multiple heat settings, use ionic technology that fights static and frizz, and, notably, are more powerful without being hotter.
 If you can justify the cost, it’s worth the investment.

 • Let your hair dry a little bit first.
 You can reduce heat exposure by letting your hair dry slightly before reaching for the blow dryer.
-To avoid friction damage, use a microfiber towel or even a soft cotton tee shirt rather than rubbing it with a traditional terry-cloth bath towel.
+To avoid friction damage, you can try rubbing it with a microfiber towel or even a soft cotton tee shirt rather than rubbing it with a traditional terry-cloth bath towel.

 Here are a few things to remember about the connection between blow drying and hair loss:

-• Your blow dryer isn’t the enemy.
-Hot tools like blow dryers and curling irons can damage your hair’s surface, but they won’t cause balding.
+• Don’t throw out your blow dryer just yet.
+Hot tools like blow dryers and curling irons can damage your hair’s surface, but they likely won’t cause balding.

-• Blow drying has some hair benefits.
-If you use a lower heat setting and are conscious of holding the hair dryer at least six inches away, it can have certain advantages over air drying.
+• Use the proper technique.
+If you use a lower heat setting and are conscious of holding the hair dryer at least six inches away from your head.

 • Be mindful of your hair habits.
 Wearing overly tight hairstyles, bleaching your hair, or vigorous brushing are more likely to cause hair loss than blow drying.

-• Hair loss treatments are available.
+• Consider your hair loss treatment options.
 Things like finasteride, topical minoxidil, hair loss shampoo, and certain supplements can help treat different forms of hair loss.

 • Talk to a healthcare provider.
 The best thing to do when you notice hair loss and aren’t sure why is to see a dermatologist or a trichologist (someone who specializes in scalp and hair health).
 They’ll go over your hair history and haircare routine to help you create a hair restoration plan.